 Many Private Equity deals involve a “platform and add-on” play – predicated at least in part on “bigger is better.”

-Among the various benefits of consolidation, some of the most commonly cited value gen opportunities relate to bundling and cross-selling.
-Just this year, we’ve worked on deals from building products to processed meats where this has been a key part of the investment thesis.
+Among the various benefits of consolidation, some of the most commonly cited Value Gen opportunities relate to bundling and cross-selling.
+We’ve worked on deals from building products to processed meats where this has been a key part of the investment thesis.